During President Obama's State of the Union address on

 set in the impending regulation.

-regulation will delegate the responsibility of creating and
+indicate that the regulation will delegate the responsibility of

-carrying out plans to meet these standards to each state
+creating and carrying out plans to meet these standards to each

 approaches ranging from closing coal-fired plants and investing in